 For those staying on business, the Best Western St. Louis Inn also offers full business services, meeting and banquet facilities accommodating up to 100 people, and a close proximity to area businesses like Convergys Corporation, ABM Corporation, 7-Eleven® Division Headquarters, Caduceus Corporation and railroad projects.

 Get ready for the best St. Louis hotel stay around with the Best Western® St. Louis Inn, consistently rated well among reviewers.
 Book online and save today at this exceptional Best Western® in St. Louis.

 - Complimentary full breakfast

 - Stationary bike

 - Late check out till Noon for free, half day rate later than Noon

 - Business center, 24-hours, free, PC and printer available

-- Fax services, outgoing faxes free of charge, incoming faxes .10 cents per page.
+- Fax services, Incoming and outgoing faxes are free of charge.

 - Computer available

 - Elevator, wheelchair accessible